 I moved away from my family when I headed to college at age 18.
 Since then I’ve lived in a different time zone than my brother and parents.
-Overtime, when you live away from home, your friends become your new family.
+Over time, when you live away from home, your friends become your new family.
 A little over a year ago, I realized that my lifestyle, hobbies and interests were drastically different than that of my older friends.
-Not that this is a bad thing, I have some friendships that I’ve made since moving to Denver that are still well and alive eight years later, however I needed a few gal pals to go on adventures with.
+Not that this is a bad thing, I have some friendships that I’ve made since moving to Denver that are still just as strong nearly a decade later, however, I needed a few gal pals to go on adventures with.
 So, I went on a mission, to find some badass wilderness babes that could climb couloirs, scale big walls, and backpack up to remote peaks.
-I needed to find my tribe and make outdoorsy friends.
+It took several years to develop lasting relationships, but here’s how to meet outdoorsy friends.

 Join a Meetup, or Three